 Hi, I’m Stephen and this is my story.

 I was born in the United Kingdom.
-My mum (a Rockhampton native) and dad (London-born) both worked in the arts and raised my sister and I in South London.
+My mum (from Darumbal land (Rockhampton)) and dad (London-born) both worked in the arts and raised my sister and me in South London.

 During the Global Financial Crisis, my family made the decision to move to Australia.
 We moved to the Central-Queensland town of Yeppoon and lived with my mum's family.
 Once I finished my final year of high school, I took a gap year and waited tables as I was unsure of the direction I wanted my life to go in.

 After my gap year, I was accepted to the University of Queensland (UQ) to study a Bachelor of International Hotel and Tourism Management and moved down to Brisbane to begin my studies.

 While studying, I took an opportunity to work in the United States for the so-called “Happiest Place on Earth”, but the fantasy was short-lived.
 In the US, I experienced the consequences of a government that legislates people into poverty.
 My interest in politics began one afternoon when I walked into the store room at my workplace.
 One of my co-workers was crying because she had to make a decision - pay for her insulin or her rent.
 I comforted her but I knew that there was nothing I could do.
 In this moment, a fire was lit inside of me and I knew I had to make sure this situation could never happen to anyone back home in Australia.

 I moved back to Australia and changed my degree.
 I graduated from UQ with a Bachelor of Social Science with a Major in Social and Public Policy.
 This degree gave me the knowledge of how governance works, the ideological struggles behind every legislative decision, and the experience of working with industry partners and stakeholders to create policy.
 I learned the value that comes with true community engagement and consultation, policy successes and failures from across the world, and that positive change in this country has always come from the ground-up.